Wave-Play/robo.js/docosaurus/docs/developing/commands.md

 ## Command Options 🎚️

 Robo.js allows you to further customize your commands with options.
 You can define these options in your `config` object and then access their values in your command function.
-Here's how:

 ```javascript
 export const config = {